-This was a German operation to move forces over the Lika mountain region to Zara on the Dalmatian coast of occupied Yugoslavia to assume the defence of this coastal area from the Italian forces after the Italian armistice with the Allies effective from 9 September (9/14 September 1943).
+'Leander' (i) was a German operation to move forces over the Lika Gora (mountain region) to Zara on the Dalmatian coast of occupied Yugoslavia to assume the defence of this coastal area from the Italian forces after the Italian armistice with the Allies effective from 9 September (9/14 September 1943).

 The concentration of Generalleutnant Hartwig von Ludwiger’s 114th Jägerdivision in the Bihać region in preparation for this movement, which had been dictated by the Germans' appreciation that an Italian capitulation was imminent.
 This wrong-footed the Yugoslav partisan general staff in Croatia, which had expected the division to be used against the partisan-held areas of Kordun and Lika, and had therefore deployed the 8th 'Kordun' Division and 13th Division in defensive positions.